sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 - [react-starter-kit](https://github.com/kriasoft/react-starter-kit) - Everything you need to build a front-end for a SEO-friendly React website.
 Supports text-only browsing and focuses heavily on Node.js and the surrounding ecosystem of NPM libraries.
 - [re-base](https://github.com/tylermcginnis/re-base) - Inspired by Relay, combines the benefits of React and Firebase by allowing each component to specify its own data dependency.
 Forget about your data persistence and focus on what really matters, your application's state.
 - [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) - Electron application boilerplate based on react, react-router, webpack, react-hot-loader for rapid application development
+- [relay-starter-kit](https://github.com/relayjs/relay-starter-kit) - Barebones starting point for a Relay application.
+[Uses](https://github.com/relayjs/relay-starter-kit/blob/37f1d13613db732b2d924a55cecf89c255ce0f40/package.json#L14) the Babel Relay Plug-in and [linked to](https://facebook.github.io/relay/docs/guides-babel-plugin.html#content) from the official Relay documentation so it's likely to gain traction as a starting point for new apps.
 - [jspm-react](https://github.com/tinkertrain/jspm-react) - Configured starter repo to build web apps with React and ES6 modules

 # React Native